pwnydanza01/Chromecast-AirportWeather/README.md

 # Chromecast-AirportWeather
-Allows user to to change Ambient Mode screen on Chromecast to display live aviation weather maps Donatins happily appreciated Venmo: @PwnyDanza01
+Allows user to to change Ambient Mode screen on Chromecast to display live aviation weather maps

+Donations happily appreciated Venmo: @PwnyDanza01

 Initial Setup:
   This script uses Google Photos API to upload images to a designated Google Photos album.
 Then, using the Google Home app on your phone you can select to display the images in said album.